-Recent research on MHWs (Laufkötter, et al., 2020, Holbrook et al., 2019, Frölicher et al., 2018) and the IPCC Special Report on Oceans and Cryosphere in a Changing Climate (SROCC) point out that MHW events are a manifestation of the global warming trend (Collins et al., 2019).
+Recent research on MHWs (Laufkötter, et al., 2020, Holbrook et al., 2019, Frölicher et al., 2018) and the IPCC SROCC point out that MHW events are a manifestation of the global warming trend (Collins et al., 2019).
 A pattern correlation between the tropical SST trends and tropical MHW trends shows a significantly high correlation (r=0.8 for annual values and r=0.6 for boreal summer season) supporting this argument.
-Besides the global SST rise, various modes of climate variability favor MHW events by generating the necessary background conditions.
+Besides the global SST rise, various modes of climate variability favor MHW events by generating the necessary background conditions (Holbrook et al., 2019).

 This section investigates the role of different climate modes on the occurrences of MHW events, particularly the association with El Niño, Indian Ocean basin-wide warming mode (IOB, Indo-Pacific warming generally occurring during the post- El Niño periods), Indian Ocean Dipole (IOD), and the North Atlantic Oscillation (NAO).
 Figure 3 shows the number of MHW days coincident with these climate modes or overlapping modes.
+An active phase of a climate mode is defined when the corresponding climate indices have a value larger than its long-term standard deviation.
+Note that while classifying the association between MHWs and the climate modes, MHWs during co-occurring climate modes are not counted for individual modes.
+For example, MHW days that occur when positive IOD and negative NAO co-occur are not considered under either the individual positive IOD-only or negative NAO-only groups.
 The absence of any climate modes during the MHW is indicated as "Nil".
+It is important to note that the metric 'MHW days' is used instead of 'MHW events' for investigating the association between the MHWs and different climate modes.
+This is because a greater number of MHW events in a season or year does not necessarily mean a correspondingly greater number of MHW days, as there may be a greater number of short MHW events in some years with short duration, and vice-versa.

-Correlation and composite analysis of the yearly count of MHW days in the western Indian Ocean region with the annual mean SSTs show that these events are associated with the El Niño, IOB

-(Indian Ocean warming), and negative North Atlantic Oscillation (NAO) (Figure 3a, b).
+Correlation and composite analysis of the yearly count of MHW days in the western Indian Ocean region with the annual mean SSTs show that these events are associated with the El Niño, IOB (Indian Ocean warming), and negative North Atlantic Oscillation (NAO) (Figure 3a, b).
 Out of all the western Indian Ocean MHW days, the most significant number of MHW days occur under the Indian Ocean warming condition (Figure 3a, b).
-There are a significant number of MHW days when no climate modes are present.
+There are a significant number of MHW days when no climate modes are present (Figure 3b, grey bar).
 Regardless, there are a large number of MHW days under the positive IOD and negative NAO conditions.
-The spatial correlation between the MHW days in the western Indian Ocean region and mean SSTs for June-September shows significant associations with warm SSTs in the western Indian Ocean and El Niño and IOD.
-Most of the MHW days in June-September occur without any influence of climate modes (Figure 3d).
+The spatial correlation between the MHW days in the western Indian Ocean region and mean SSTs for June-September shows significant associations with warm SSTs in the western Indian Ocean and El Niño/IOD-like conditions (Figure 3c).
+The climate mode analysis shows that these MHW days occur either independent of the modes (Figure 3d, grey bar), or are associated with concurrent occurrences of positive IOD and negative NAO (Figure 3d, pink bar), positive IOD and El Niño (Figure 3d, dark-red bar) or during positive IOD only conditions, in that order.
+To summarize, Indian Ocean warming, El Niño, positive IOD, and negative NAO largely regulate the occurrence of MHWs in the western Indian Ocean.